 Responsible Division: Student Affairs

 Responsible Office: Dean of Students' Office

-Student members of the university community are expected to uphold and abide by standards of conduct that form the basis of our Student Disciplinary Rules.
-Each member of the University community bears responsibility for their conduct and assumes reasonable responsibility for the behavior of others.
-When community members fail to exemplify and uphold these standards of conduct, student conduct procedures are used to assert and uphold the Student Disciplinary Rules.
+B. Student members of the university community are expected to uphold and abide by standards of conduct that form the basis of our Student Conduct Rules.
+Each member of the University community bears responsibility for their conduct.
+When community members fail to exemplify and uphold these standards of conduct, student conduct procedures are used to assert and uphold these standards.

-The student conduct process at MTSU exists to protect the interests of the community and the individual student while striking a balance between the two.
-Individuals and organizations that do not act in accordance with our rules and expectations will be challenged and may be sanctioned accordingly.
-Sanctions are designed to assist students in achieving acceptable standards of behavior while providing tools and resources for life-long learning and conflict resolution.
+C. The student conduct process at MTSU exists to protect the interests of the University community and the individual student while striking a balance between these two interests.
+Students and student organizations that do not act in accordance with MTSU rules and expectations will be challenged and may be sanctioned accordingly.
+Sanctions are designed to assist students and student organizations in achieving acceptable standards of behavior while providing tools and resources for life-long learning and conflict resolution.

-D. Disciplinary action may be taken against a student for violations of this policy which occur on Institutionally owned, leased, or otherwise controlled property, while participating in international or distance learning programs, and off campus, when the conduct impairs, interferes with, or obstructs any Institutional activity or the mission, processes, and functions of the Institution.
+D. Disciplinary action may be taken against a student or student organization for violations of this policy which occur on University owned, leased, or otherwise controlled property, while participating in international or distance learning programs, and off campus, when the conduct impairs, interferes with, or obstructs any University activity or the mission, processes, and functions of the University.
 MTSU may also take disciplinary action for any off-campus behavior that affects a substantial University interest.
 A substantial University interest is defined to include:

-1. Any situation where a student’s conduct may present a danger or threat to the health and safety of others;
+1. Any situation where a student’s conduct may present a danger or threat to the health or safety of others;

 2. Any situation that significantly impinges upon the rights, property, or achievements of others;